Introduction to Business Interruption Insurance for Business Owners June 22, 2020 – Posted in: Blog

 There are different circumstances that fall under this plan’s coverage, and yes, infectious diseases like the Covid-19, is one of them.

 Should you decide to apply for this insurance, though, it is important to note that there are different factors that are considered to compute your premiums and the amount of compensation that you can expect to get in return.
 Rest assured, however, that you will be able to reap the benefits from the moment the business disruption starts up to the state that it returns to its usual operation.

-In the end, however, it’s still best to practice various measures even with your coverage, in order to prevent business interruption in the first place.
+In the end, however, it’s still to practice various measures even with your coverage, in order to prevent business interruption in the first place.
 Good luck!